 4 More Ways to Compost!

-Chickens – If you or your neighbors have chickens (or goats or pigs), feed then your food scraps.
+Chickens – If you or your neighbors have chickens (or goats or pigs), feed them your food scraps.
 Rabbits will also gladly eat your vegetable trim, and their bedding (rich with waste) will speed up your compost pile a lot.
-My esteemed gardener / musician friends Sarah Mead and Mack Ramsey (along with rabbits Rupert & others – RIP, big guy) have built an absolutely amazing backyard paradise over the years, due in no small part, I’m guessing, to the highly efficient compost system they have set up.
+My esteemed gardener / musician friends Sarah Mead and Mack Ramsey (along with rabbits Rupert & others – RIP, big guy) have built an absolutely amazing backyard paradise over the years, due in no small part to the highly efficient compost system they have set up.
 Sarah says use a two-bin system similar to the one above with a leaf pile.
 The leaf pile is pure yard waste that is added slowly to the first bin every couple of days along with fresh food waste and, periodically, rabbit bedding.
 This keeps the balance of greens and browns without excessive mixing.